top of page

 Emmons Preserve, Kennebunkport

-Parking for this 3.3 mile network of trails is located at the Kennebunkport Conservation Trust headquarters at 57 Gravelly Brook Road.
-The headquarters also hosts local nonprofit events, family gatherings, private functions and more.
-The preserve includes the Baston River, a small waterfall, an old mill site, the Emmons Cemetery, a stick fort tunnel, a stone labyrinth, and the Learning Loop, which includes thirteen learning stations with information about landscape, flora, fauna, and the history of the place.
+Parking for this 3.3-mile network of trails is located at the KCT headquarters at 57 Gravelly Brook Road, which also hosts local nonprofit events, family gatherings, private functions, and more.
+In addition to the stone labyrinth, the preserve includes a small waterfall, an old mill site, the Emmons Cemetery, and the Learning Loop, containing thirteen learning stations with information about landscape, flora, fauna, and the history of the place.
 As if that wasn't enough, dogs are allowed.
-And motorized vehicles, are not.
+And motorized vehicles are not.

 The land was donated to KCT by Steve and Natalie Emmons, who homesteaded here.
 According to KCT, "Steve's dream was to have the property serve as a place for children to connect to nature."
 He had already cut some trails into the woods and enjoyed exploring the area.
 The original path, Jeremy's Trail, was named in memory of fifteen year old Jeremy Walker Georgics.

-Round out your day with a trip to a sweet family farm.
+If you're exploring Emmons Preserve in the summer months, round out your day with a trip to a sweet family farm.
 Frinklepod Farm is located at 244 Log Cabin Road in Arundel, a quick drive from the preserve.
-Their farm store offers organic produce , fruits, herbs, flowers, snack items, Maine-made goods, natural beauty products, unique groceries, seedlings and more.
-They also offer a variety of cooking classes, community meals, and other events year round.
-Check them out here: http://frinklepodfarm.com
+Their farm store offers organic produce, fruits, herbs, flowers, snack items, Maine-made goods, natural beauty products, unique groceries, seedlings, and more... including my trail guide, Southern Maine Trails.
+They also offer a variety of cooking classes, community meals, and other events year-round.

 Recent Posts